OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ## Specify domains from which Office.js API calls are made

-Your add-in can make Office.js API calls from the ad-in's domain referenced in the manifest file.
+Your add-in can make Office.js API calls from the add-in's domain referenced in the manifest file.
 If you have other iframes within your add-in that need to access Office.js APIs, add the domain of that source URL to the manifest file.
 If an iframe with a source not listed in the manifest attempts to make an Office.js API call, then the add-in will receive a [permission denied error](../reference/javascript-api-for-office-error-codes.md).

 ## See also